About Us

 Our Beginning

-Within three years, the Hicks family has established a large garlic farm with over 30,000 bulbs in the ground for 2014 harvest.
+Within three years, the family has established a large garlic farm with over 30,000 bulbs in the ground since the 2014 harvest.
 The farm has over 10 strands, but specializes in its unique cultivation of a self-sustaining 200 year old garlic.

 Brookhaven Farm adheres to Certified Naturally Grown® practices and minimizes its farming footprint.
-We heavily use leaves (20 tri-axle dump truck loads!) for mulching from the town of Ramseur and organic cattle manure from the local Langley Farm.
+We heavily use leaves (20 tri-axle dump truck loads!) for mulching and organic cattle manure from a local Farm.

 Why Is This Garlic Farm Special?